slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Sahil Bloom*
 > *"Sucess is a lousy teacher.
 It seduces smart people into thinking they can't lose."
 -- Bill Gates*
+> *"Strive not to be a success, but rather be of value."
+-- Albert Einstein*
 -->

 > *"Success doesn’t come to you.
 You go to it."